sudorandom/kmcd.dev/content/posts/2024/grpc-from-scratch-part-3/index.md

 assert.Equal(t, []int32{1, 2, 3, 400}, result)
 ```

+TODO: fix this text
 Decoding a packed repeated field is similar.
 First, you read the number of elements using `ReadUvarint`.
 Then you would have a loop that reads that number of elements using the appropriate decoding function based on the field type (in this case, `ReadUvarint` again for `int32`).

-## Embedded Messages

-Embedded messages are another protobuf data type.
-They allow you to nest messages within other messages.
-When encoding an embedded message, you treat it like any other field.
-You write the field tag, and then you write the entire encoded message data using the same process you would use to encode the message itself.
-Decoding an embedded message involves reading the field tag and then treating the following bytes as the encoded message data, which you can then unmarshal using the appropriate message type.

 ## Conclusion

 In this part of the series, we've taken a deep dive into the world of manual protobuf encoding.
-We explored wire types, tackled Base-128 Varints, and built functions to encode and decode basic protobuf data types.
-While for most use cases, you'll probably want to leverage the efficiency and convenience of generated code and libraries like `protowire`, understanding manual encoding can be a valuable asset for debugging or interfacing with protobuf data from other systems.
+We explored a few wire types and the primatives that they are built on, like Base-128 varints, and built functions to encode and decode basic protobuf data types.
+While for most use cases, you'll probably want to leverage the efficiency and convenience of generated code and libraries like `golang/protobuf`, understanding how to manually encode these messages can be a valuable asset for debugging, creating a protobuf library implementation in your favorite new language or for possibly creating your own binary encoding.

 In the next part of the series, we will put more pieces together with a layer on top of our encoding code and integrate this protobuf library into the client and server that we made in parts 1 and 2. build a real gRPC client and server that uses protobufs for data exchange!